hn374/Developer-Notes/DesignPatterns/DesignPatternsExplained.md

 Outermost patterns is a term for the one or two patterns that establish a context for the other patterns in the system.
 This is the pattern that constrains what the other patterns can do.

 ## Chapter 14: The Principles and Strategies of Design Patterns

+At the local level, patterns tell us how to solve particular problems for a given context.

+At the global level, patterns create a map of how the components of the application interrelate with one another.

+The open closed principle states that the modules, methods and classes should be open for extension, while closed for modification.
+In other words, design your software so that you can extend its capabilities without changing it.

+The dependency inversion principle states that high-level modules should not depend on low-level modules.
+Both high-level and low-level modules should depend upon abstractions.

+It also states that abstractions should not depend on details, details should depend upon abstractions.

+It is important when designing classes within a context that they present the same external behavior.

+Given a reference to a base class (or interface), the using object should not be able to tell whether a derivation (or implementation) is present.
+This makes all derivations of the base class interchangeable with each other.

+To make design decisions, you shoul ask yourself: "Under what circumstances would this alternative be better than the other alternative?" and then ask "Which of these circumstances is most like my problem domain?"